What Can Guinea Pigs Eat? (Safe Foods List)

 - Source of fiber and other nutrients

-- High in sugar, calcium, and phosphorus, so best fed sparingly
+- High in sugar and oxalates so best fed sparingly

-- You can feed a slice of beetroot 1-2 times a week
+- You can feed a slice of beetroot once a week

 Bok Choy